r00t-tsai/Filter-Studio/README.md

 ### Workflow

-1. Select a quick preset or adjust your brightness, color, and strength sliders manually[cite: 1].
+1. Select a quick preset or adjust your brightness, color, and strength sliders manually.
 2. Optionally enable **Automatic Switching** and set custom execution times.
 3. Close the window to minimize the app directly to the system tray.
 4. Press `Ctrl` + `Shift` + `F` at any time to toggle the interface.